JuliaLang/www.julialang.org/blog/2020/09/rr-memory-magic.md

 [snip]
 ```

 Alright, so that's a load from `r10`.
 Luckily `r10` is recorded in the trace: `r10:0x1007f0490b784d0`.
 A seasoned debugger will quickly recognize this pointer as too wide.
 In particular, in general, for use space pointers, the high byte is `0x00`, but here it is `0x01` (gdb drops leading zeros).
 Sometimes unused pointer bits are used for extra information, but at least julia itself only uses the unused low bits for this purpose, not the high bits.
 That said, this trace included a significant number of external native libraries (including a full python environment), so it's certainly possible that some external library would have used such pointer tagging techniques.
 Let's do some more investigation.
-The first thing I tried to do was take a look at the pointer with the high bit manually cleared to see if it was a valid julia object at all or just some junk that somehow ended up being loaded from:
+The first thing I tried to do was take a look at the pointer with the high bit manually cleared to see if it was a valid Julia object at all or just some junk that somehow ended up being loaded from:

 ```
 (rr) p jl_(0x7f0490b784d0)